-Minors or special endorsements added to your degree can give you a competitive edge in the job market.
-These minors and endorsements are usually only available to students that are already enrolled in an accelerated degree program through Spring Arbor University.
+Minors added to your degree can give you a competitive edge in the job market.
+These minors are usually only available to students that are already enrolled in an accelerated degree program through Spring Arbor University.

-Please note, graduate students may register for endorsement courses at $155 per credit hour.
+Please note, graduate students may register for minor courses at $155 per credit hour.

-The criminal justice endorsement or minor, offered through the School of Graduate and Professional Studies, is a springboard to a better job or a new career within the criminal justice system.
+The criminal justice minor, offered through the School of Graduate and Professional Studies, is a springboard to a better job or a new career within the criminal justice system.

 Spring Arbor University’s program integrates faith and learning to provide a unique experience.
 Classes cover a range of topics, including the nature and societal impact of crime, a historical overview of criminology theory, current issues and practices in criminal justice systems, and political, administrative, organizational and cultural differences in state and national criminal justice system.
 The criminal justice courses are offered online.

-To get an in-depth look at the criminal justice endorsement or minor, to read course descriptions and see course layouts, view the course catalog, taken from the academic catalog.
+To get an in-depth look at the criminal justice minor, to read course descriptions and see course layouts, view the course catalog, taken from the academic catalog.

 English as a Second Language Minor

-Spring Arbor University students enrolled as an undergraduate at one of SAU’s off-site programs, who have a desire to teach English in community-based programs or abroad, may pursue an English as a Second Language minor, or add as an endorsement to their teaching certificate.
+Spring Arbor University students enrolled as an undergraduate at one of SAU’s off-site programs, who have a desire to teach English in community-based programs or abroad, may pursue an English as a Second Language minor to their teaching certificate.

 The 21-hour community-based minor minor prepares students to teach English as a second language to children and adults with varying degrees of English-speaking and writing proficiencies, who come from diverse backgrounds.
 Students are taught how to teach English listening, speaking, reading and writing.